ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 6. After the pre-remediation check is successful, click **Remediate**.
 Monitor the upgrade process with the remediate entity task.
 7. After the upgrade completes, review the summary section of the host to confirm that ``VMware ESXi, 6.7.0`` displays.

 If the upgrade process fails immediately and displays the **host cannot enter maintenance mode** error message, shut down the Zerto ZVAs and try again.
 The ZVRA VMs automatically start as each server comes out of remediation.
-For more information about continuing Zerto replication during the upgrade process, see [How to Place a Host with an Associated VRA into Maintenance Mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){:external}.
+For more information about continuing Zerto replication during the upgrade process, see [How to place a host with an associated VRA into maintenance mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){:external}.
 {:note}

 #### Adding the Intel NVME driver patch to the VUM repository